 Overlapping Tests: If multiple tests are ordered (such as PT and INR), ensure that each test is correctly coded separately.

 Failure to Follow Insurance Guidelines: Always check with specific insurers to understand their requirements for CPT code usage, as insurance plans may have unique rules for billing certain tests.
+You can also explore our guide on How to Use Modifier 58 for Surgical Billing to learn more about proper coding practices and avoiding common medical billing errors.

 How to Ensure Accurate Reimbursement with the CPT Code for INR